otaviomrosa/InCollege/README.md

 - **`InCollege-Accounts.txt`** → Account storage
   Stores created usernames and passwords between runs.
-  - If this file does not exist, the program will automatically create it.
+  - If this file does not exist when running the code, proper output will not be generated using our input file, so please refer to the info below about the accounts information we used in our cod.
   - Maximum **5 accounts** can be created.
+  - the accounts we use for our code alice               Aa1!aaaa bob                 Abcdef1! carol               Abcdefg1! dave                AbcDef1!Gh$Q
+  eve                 Aa1!aaaaa

 - **`InCollege-Profiles.txt`** → Profile storage
   Stores user profile information including personal details, education, and work experience.